derrickqin/trello-plugin-all-in-one/Readme.md

 # Trello plugin all-in-one Chrome extension

 Tired of having too many Chrome extensions for Trello?
-Add the missing Trello features in ONE Chrome extension
+You can add Trello missing features in ONE Chrome extension, such as card age, number, count and label name.

 ![Before](/Before.png)
 ![After](/After.png)